merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 ## Running the "Mini Test"

-`mini_test` is [a tiny shell script](https://github.com/meren/anvio/blob/master/tests/run_mini_test.sh) that runs almost everything implemented in anvi'o on a very small dataset.
+What we call `mini_test` is [a tiny shell script](https://github.com/meren/anvio/blob/master/tests/run_mini_test.sh) that runs a pretty modest anvi'o workflow on a small mock dataset to make sure things are working properly (we also have [another shell script](https://github.com/meren/anvio/blob/master/tests/run_all_tests.sh) that runs almost everything implemented in anvi'o on the same dataset, in case you would like to take a look).

 If you have a proper installation, you shouldn't get any errors when you run the `mini_test`